-Prices have risen a spectacular 129% over the past 5 years
+Prices have risen a spectacular 129% over the past five years

-Do you leave the car at home or take it with you on vacation?
-A bit more insight into the costs of small rental cars at your holiday destination.
+Do you leave the car at home or take it on vacation?
+A bit more insight into the costs of small rental vehicles at your holiday destination.

 In this FerryGoGo study, we specifically looked at popular European destinations and ports often visited by car and ferry.
 To get a more concrete picture of the costs of a small rental car on location, we dived into data that we obtained via EasyTerra.